DinaAli2003/Final-Live-It-Right/README.md

 - API (for chatbot)

 ---

-## 🧠 Team Members
+## 👥Built with Team Spirit!

-- Dina Ali
-- Arwa seada
+Huge thanks to my amazing teammates:

+💫Arwa Seada

-- Joy osama
+💫 Joy Osama

-- Ehab Hiba
+💫 Ehab Hiba

-- Youssef Ahmed
+💫 Yousef Ahmed

+This version of the project is maintained and documented by **Dina Ali**  — A proud member of this awesome group!.

+📅 May 2025

 ---